Blue sapphires are the birthstone for September and symbolise fidelity, nobility and truth.

 Like pink sapphires they are extremely rare and increasingly popular as a unique choice for jewellery and engagement rings.

-Our yellow sapphires are sourced from Australia, Montana, Sri Lanka and Thailand and will always be set in yellow gold.
+Our yellow sapphires are sourced from Australia, the USA, Sri Lanka and Thailand and will always be set in yellow gold.

 Emeralds are the May birthstone and symbolise peace, balance and loyalty.
 They have featured in a number of famous marriages, some more peaceful than others, including Jackie Kennedy, Grace Kelly and The Duchess of Windsor.